TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Kansas Stats and Trends

-- Kansas has two wins against the spread in 10 games this season.
+- Kansas has two wins against the spread in 10 games this year.

-- The Jayhawks have covered the spread twice this season when underdogs by 22 points or more (in six chances).
+- This year, the Jayhawks have just two ATS wins in six games as an underdog of 21.5 points or more.

-- Kansas' games this year have hit the over six times in nine opportunities (66.7%).
+- Kansas' games this year have gone over the total in six out of nine opportunities (66.7%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.